Florida Asset Protection & Estate Planning Blog

 Under

-For probate estates not required to file a federal estate tax return, the final accounting and papers to close the probate administration are due within 12 months of issuance of letters of administration.
-This period can be extended, after notice to interested persons.
+For Florida probate estates not required to file a federal estate tax return, the final accounting and papers to close the Florida probate administration are due within 12 months of issuance of letters of administration by the probate court.
+This period can be extended by the Florida probate court, after notice to interested persons of the probate estate.

-Probate estates that are not required to file a federal estate tax return and that do not involve litigation may often close in five or six months.
+Florida probate estates that are not required to file a federal estate tax return and that do not involve probate litigation or estate litigation may often close in five or six months.
+(Back to the Top of Florida Probate FAQs)

 The personal representative, the

-The fee for the personal representative is usually determined in one of five ways: (1) as set forth in the will; (2) as set forth in a contract between the personal representative and the decedent; (3) as agreed among the personal representative and the persons who bear the impact of the fee; (4) as the amount presumed to be reasonable as calculated under Florida probate law if the amount is not objected to; or (5) as determined by the Florida probate judge, applying Florida probate law.
+The probate fee for the personal representative is usually determined in one of five ways: (1) as set forth in the last will and testament; (2) as set forth in a contract between the personal representative of the probate estate and the decedent; (3) as agreed among the personal representative and the heirs, beneficiaries, or other persons who bear the impact of the probate fee; (4) as the amount presumed to be reasonable as calculated under Florida probate law if the amount is not objected to; or (5) as determined by the Florida probate judge, applying Florida probate law.

-Likewise, the fee for the Florida probate attorney for the personal representative is usually determined (1) as agreed among the attorney, the personal representative and the persons who bear the impact of the fee, (2) as the amount presumed to be reasonable calculated under Florida probate law, if the amount is not objected to, or (3) as determined by the Florida probate judge, applying Florida probate law.
+Likewise, the probate legal fee for the Florida probate attorney or lawyer for the personal representative of the probate estate is usually determined (1) as agreed among the Florida probate attorney, the personal representative and the persons who bear the impact of the fee, (2) as the amount presumed to be reasonable calculated under Florida probate law, if the amount is not objected to, or (3) as determined by the Florida probate judge, applying Florida probate law.
+(Back to the Top of Florida Probate FAQs)

 20. WHAT ALTERNATIVES ARE AVAILABLE TO FORMAL ADMINISTRATION?

-Summary Probate Administration is generally available if the value of the estate subject to probate in
+Summary Probate Administration is generally available if the value of the probate assets owned by the probate estate subject to probate in

-Under Summary Probate Administration, the persons who receive the probate estate assets remain liable for claims against the decedent for two years after the date of death.
-This period may be reduced in Summary Probate Administration by publication of notice in a local newspaper
+Under Summary Probate Administration, the heirs, beneficiaries, or other persons who receive the probate estate assets remain liable for claims against the decedent for two years after the date of death.
+This claim period may be reduced in Summary Probate Administration by publication of notice in a local newspaper approved for legal advertising.

 If the decedent was not a

-This material represents general legal information.
-Since the law is continually changing, some provisions may be out of date.
+This material represents general legal information about Florida probate law.
+Since Florida probate law is continually changing, some provisions may be out of date.
 It is always best to consult an experienced

 |